 Questions to Ask Yourself

 Not everyone is called to adopt.
 In considering whether adoption is a good choice for you, think about important aspects of your life that will be impacted by this decision (both the benefits and the challenges).
-The following questions might be a help as you think about the impact of adding a child into your family through adoption.
+The following questions might be a help as you think about the impact of bringing a child into your family through adoption.
 Enter into a time of thoughtful reflection and begin your journey wisely.

 What is the need?